WMDA/social-media-analysis/README.rst

 -t, --topics                Topics in for praw to search reddit

--c, --comments      COMMENTS
+-c, --comments              Selects number of comments for praw to limit to.

--config                     Selects number of comments for praw to limit to.
+-config                     Uses config.yaml file instead of providing options,
-                            Uses config.yaml file instead of providing options, doesn't take any arguments but needs config.yaml file (provided with package)
+                            doesn't take any arguments but needs config.yaml file (provided with package)

 An example search would be: